iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 ## `2` :material-shoe-cleat: Shoemaker's son

-**{{ render("fig-tools-with-various-visualizations") }}** describes only a subset of all visualization tools the book as a whole explores, and it itself is only one of multiple tables, charts, timelines the book contains.
+**{{ render("fig-tools-with-various-visualizations") }}** describes only a subset of all visualization tools the book as a whole explores, and it is only one of multiple tables, charts, and timelines the book contains.
 Nonetheless, none of the **data visualizations** the book contains are built with any of the **visualization tools**, or, at least, no mention of such could be found.

-The authors had put an immense effort into setting up, comparing and analysing Linked Data visualization software, but none of the tools they tried gave them an impression that it can aid them in the complex and tedious task of authoring a book, — a process solely focused on analysing, managing and distilling information, a kind of work that Linked Data should be most useful for.
+The authors had put an immense effort into setting up, comparing, and analyzing Linked Data visualization software, but none of the tools they tried gave them an impression that it can aid them in the complex and tedious task of authoring a book, — a process solely focused on managing and distilling information, a kind of work that Linked Data should be most useful for.

 ## `3` Can we do better?

 What kind of visualization system would aid a task like preparing the Linked Data Visualization book, or, say, the paper you are so kind and forthcoming to be reading right now?

-Tables, one of which is rendered on {{ render("fig-tools-with-various-visualizations") }}, probably constitute the most predominant method of visualizing data; let us formulate this as a **criterion** the target visualization system has to satisfy.
+Tables, one of which is rendered in {{ render("fig-tools-with-various-visualizations") }}, probably constitute the most predominant method of visualizing data; let us formulate this as a **criterion** the target visualization system has to satisfy.

 {{ render('criterion-table') }}